tent/libattic/README.md

 -------- | -------- | ---- | ----------
 attic_root | Required | String | Filesystem path to Attic directory (e.g. `/Users/example/Attic`)

-[sqlite](http://sqlite.org/index.html) DB file should be an attachment with *metastore* as the category.
+[sqlite](http://sqlite.org/index.html) DB file should be an attachment with *metastore* as the name.

 We may need additional post types for: